 - Making the search bar smaller.

-- Making it transparent for reducing visual interference.
+- Making it transparent to reduce visual interference.

 Conclusion

-Using shorts search bar on YouTube is easy but the placement is intrusive.
+Using the short search bar on YouTube is easy, but the placement is intrusive.
 The platform is still innovating and striking a balance between functionality and usability will become increasingly important.

-Until then users will just have to hope that YouTube polishes up the feature and releases it more widely—or tosses it jointly on the basis of feedback.
+Users will have to hope that YouTube polishes up the feature and releases it more widely or tosses it jointly based on feedback.
 Have you noticed the search on Shorts?
 Let us know your thoughts!

 Ethan Cole is a tech aficionado dedicated to exploring the latest innovations and gadgets, providing reviews and insights to keep you updated in the tech world.